Yem-Tech/HypertechAi-security-policies/README.md

 ### 2. Password Construction Standard
 **Last Updated:** April 2025

-Provides best practices for creating strong passwords across all HypertechAI systems and accounts.
+Provides best practices for creating strong passwords across all HypertechAi systems and accounts.
 Key requirements include:

 - Minimum password length of **16 characters** for all work-related accounts
 - Encouragement of **passphrases** (e.g., multi-word combinations) for memorability and strength